FIN512 Empirical Asset Pricing II

 Some background theory: Bernanke and Gertler (1989; agency costs, imperfect contracts, and business cycle fluctuations), Shleifer and Vishny (1997; limits to arbitrage), Kyotaki and Moore (1997; borrowing constraint related to market value of collateral in business cycle model), Brunnermeier and Pedersen (2008; funding liquidity, margin constraints).

-Broker-Dealer leverage growth and the xsec of stock returns: Adrian, Etula, and Muir (2013)
+- Broker-Dealer leverage growth and the cross-section of stock returns: Adrian, Etula, and Muir (2013)

-- Producer hedging and commodity prices: Acharya, Lochstoer, and Ramadorai (2013)
+- Speculators and Hedgers in commodity markets: Acharya, Lochstoer, and Ramadorai (2013).